DAMarkoff/PetProject_Service_Station/Readme.txt

 	- staff: add other working professions
 	- distribution of workers by type of work

+	- admin:
+	    - can change the managers in the tire_service_order
+	    - can change the worker in the list_of_works
+	    - can restore the user's password
+        - form a reports:
+            - staff: all/available/unavailable (by position or all)
+            - costs: all/storage_orders/tire_service_oreders
+            - costs: on staff

 	- /tire_service_order [GET], [PUT] - change
 	- /tire_service_order/task [GET], [PUT], [DELETE]
 	- /storage_orders [GET]